Understanding the Link Between Sciatica and Leg Pain with Our Joplin Chiropractor at Skaggs Chiropractic, LLC

 This chiropractic correction method focuses on the important joints that connect the spinal cord and brain.
 We use this method to make very precise adjustments to specific parts of the spine.

 Our chiropractor uses a handheld device called an Activator to apply quick, low-amplitude bursts of force to your spine.
-If the sciatic nerve roots are restricted by a specific spinal problems, we may use this treatment method.
+If the sciatic nerve roots are restricted by a specific spinal problem, we may use this treatment method.

 Schedule an Appointment with Our Joplin Chiropractor

-Relieve your sciatica related leg pain with the all-natural benefits of chiropractic care.
+Relieve your sciatica-related leg pain with the all-natural benefits of chiropractic care.
 If you're experiencing shooting pain down one leg, you need long-term relief, not a quick fix until the symptoms return.
 Our Joplin chiropractor, Dr. Skaggs, has years of experience providing sciatic and leg pain relief in the Joplin area.
 He understands that this symptom can be debilitating, and he is committed to providing an all-natural, non-invasive path to relief for the communities of Neosho, Carthage, Sarcoxie,Diamond, Duenweg, Webb City, Carl Junction, Oronogo, Loma Linda, Seneca, Goodman, Granby, MO and Pittsburg, Galena, Baxter Springs, Riverton, Columbus, KS and Quapaw, OK.
 Call 417-624-4242. today to schedule an appointment with Dr. Skaggs.

 Disclaimer: No individuals, including those currently under our active care, should use the information and/or resources contained here within to self diagnose or self treat any health related condition(s).
 Diagnosis and treatment of all health conditions should only be performed by your doctor of chiropractic or other licensed health care professional